 9. Compliance Certificate (if applicable):

 It's important to understand that an inspection is intended to ensure the safety of pool users, particularly children.
 Queensland's pool safety standards is crucial to prevent accidents and drowning incidents.
-If you have any doubts or questions about the inspection process, you can consult with us or your local council for guidance.
+If you have any doubts or questions about the inspection process, you can consult with us or your local council for guidance on the swimming pool safety certificate requirements.